Past Projects and Research

 We were given a map which had black lines to aid the movement of the robot.
 The map had some points designated as pick-up zones and deposit zones.

-The task of the robot was to identify valid packages based on the color.
-For e.g. black packages were considered invalid and hence were not picked by the robot.
+The task of the robot was to identify valid packages based on color.
+For example, black packages were considered invalid and hence were not picked up by the robot.
 The robot had to search the entire map for valid packages.
 These packages were picked up by the robot from the pick-up zones and deposited in specified zones on the map.
 The robot used the shortest possible path to travel from one point to the other.

 Here’s a short video with our robot in action:

 The early exposure to research made me realize that nothing could be more rewarding than exploring new ideas, executing them, and along the way sharing your learning with others.
-At Design and Innovation Center, Panjab University, I started a group, ‘Embedded group of UIET’ to promote interdisciplinary research among students.
-I started interacting and teaching sessions after college hours on programming and embedded hardware design.
+At the Design and Innovation Center, Panjab University, I started a group, ‘Embedded Group of UIET’, to promote interdisciplinary research among students.
+I started conducting teaching sessions after college hours on programming and embedded hardware design.
 The sessions were open for everyone and became an active space for exchanging ideas on cross-disciplinary research.
 50+ students used to take part in these sessions daily.
 My joy lies in the fact that the group is still active and continues to act as one of the most prominent platforms of technical learning and student projects in the university.
 For this initiative, I also received a letter of appreciation from the director of the institute.

 If you are interested in my work and thoughts, check out my Twitter or connect with me on LinkedIn.